 Steel Rigg - Go for a lovely walk alongside the UNESCO World Heritage Site.

 Hadrian’s Wall - The wildest and most northerly frontier of the ancient Roman Empire.

 The Romans came, they saw, but they couldn’t quite conquer.

 After centuries of raiding, plundering, and fighting the ancient north of Britannia, they decided to build a wall.

-This tour takes you to the most interesting parts and lets you learn about Rome’s influence on Britain, while also giving you a chance to explore the gentle rolling hills of the borders, and visit an ancient abbey.
+This tour takes you to the most interesting parts of this grand partition and lets you learn about Rome’s influence on Britain, while also giving you a chance to explore the gentle rolling hills of the borders and visit an ancient abbey.

 It’s perfect for anyone fascinated by the collision of cultures and quintessential British landscapes.